 Bloodless medicine, according to Dr. Frank, is nothing more than “Patient blood management carried to the extreme.”
 It involves careful pre-operative planning as well as intraoperative and postoperative interventions.
-Dr. Frank shares details on the essentials of patient blood management in general, as well as specifics on bloodless medicine.
+In this interview, Dr. Frank first describes his views of the essentials of patient blood management, then outlines aspects specific to bloodless medicine.

 This episode is presented as part of an informal, education-based collaboration to further discussion on patient blood management with the Society for the Advancement of Blood Management (SABM).

 but only increases risks and costs when you don’t!

 About My Guest: